Executive Team

 Assistant Chief of Police for Protective and Intelligence Operations

-Assistant Chief Bell has overseen the Department’s Protective and Intelligence Operations since October 2022.
-He started his career in 2002 as an Officer working assignments in the Capitol Division, Senate Division and Patrol Division.
-In 2008, he was promoted to Sergeant while serving in the House Division.
+Assistant Chief Bell started his career with the Department in 2002 as an officer working assignments in the Capitol Division, Senate Division and Patrol Division.
+In 2008, he was promoted to sergeant while serving in the House Division.
 He was later assigned to the Threat Assessment Section where he served as a liaison to the FBI Weapons of Mass Destruction Directorate.
-As a Lieutenant and a Captain, he served as the Assistant Commander of the Investigations Division where he led the Threat Assessment Section, Intelligence Operations Section and the Criminal Investigations Section.
-As Inspector, he was assigned to the Office of the Chief Administrative Officer and as Commander of the Investigations Division.
-In March 2021, he was promoted to Deputy Chief and served as the Commander of the Operational Services Bureau through October 2022.
+As a lieutenant and a captain, he served as the Assistant Commander of the Investigations Division where he led the Threat Assessment Section, Intelligence Operations Section and the Criminal Investigations Section.
+As inspector, he was assigned to the Office of the Chief Administrative Officer and as commander of the Investigations Division.
+In March 2021, he was promoted to deputy chief and served as the commander of the Operational Services Bureau through October 2022.

 Assistant Chief Bell is a proud graduate of The Ohio State University with a BA in History.
 He also earned a Masters of Business Administration from the University of Maryland Global Campus.
 He is a graduate of the Federal Law Enforcement Criminal Investigator Training Program and has been recognized by the U.S. Attorney’s office for his work leading complex investigations.